Fuxino/simple_backup/README.md

 After installing, copy simple_backup.conf (if you used the PKGBUILD on Arch, it will be in /etc/simple_backup/) to $HOME/.config/simple_backup and edit is as needed.

+## Remote backup
+> **Warning**
+> This feature is experimental

+It's possible to use a remote server as destination for the backup.
+Just use the --username and --host arguments (or set them in the configuration file).
+For this to work, rsync must be installed on the server too.

+### Server authentication
+Right now only authentication using SSH key works.
+If an ssh-agent is running on your system, available ssh keys will be used automatically.
+Otherwise, it's possible to specify the key location.
+Note that if no ssh agent is running, it might be necessary to unlock the private key more than once.